codecypher/LearnAI/Level-0/nlp/nlp.md

 Figure: Venn diagram for NLP [6].

-### Common Tasks

-Some NLP use cases and tasks are [3]:

-- **Sentiment Analysis:** to understand the sentiment (negative, positive, neutral) a certain document/text holds.

-Example: social media posts about Climate Change.

-- **Topic Modeling:** to draw clusters or organize the data based on the topics it contains (the goal is to learn the topics).

-Example: an insurance company wants to identify fraudulent claims by classifying causes into main labels and then further analyze the ones containing suspicious content/topics.

-- **Text Generation:** to create new data (textual mainly) based on previous examples from the same domain.

-Example: chatbots, quotes, email replies, etc.

-- **Machine Translation:** to automatically convert from one language to another.

-Example: English to German.

 ### Python Libraries

 Natural language toolkit (NLTK) is the defacto standard for building NLP  projects.